ltest-dev/LTest/lannotate/README.markdown

 Installation
 ------------
-LAnnotate requires Frama-C 17 (Chlorine) or later to be installed.
+LAnnotate requires Frama-C 21.1 (Scandium) or later to be installed and ocaml 4.10.0 .
-A patch (Chlorine.patch) is available for LUncov compatibility.
 Once Frama-C is installed, run autoconf, configure, compile and install
 LAnnotate:
     autoconf
     ./configure
     make